-Judicial Office No. 1 through Judicial Office No. 35 are to be nominated or elected at the June 5, 2018 Statewide Direct Primary Election.
-Judicial office numbers have been assigned in alphabetical order by the incumbent's last name by Registrar of Voters' staff.
+Judicial Office No. 1 through Judicial Office No. 46 are to be nominated or elected at the June 7, 2022 Statewide Direct Primary Election.
+Judicial office will be assigned in alphabetical order by the incumbent's last name by Registrar of Voters' staff.
 These numbers are assigned only for identification purposes during the election process and are not official office or district numbers.